How social networks influence human behavior: An integrated latent space approach for differential social influence: Model

-For all data analysis shown in the current paper, we use the following values for the priors: $\sigma_{\alpha} = \sigma_{\beta} = 2.5$, $\sigma_{\gamma} = \sigma_{\delta} = 1.0$ and $a_{\sigma} = b_{\sigma} = 0.001$.
-For proposals, Gaussian proposal distributions are used which are centered at the current values of the parameters of the latent positions.
+The MCMC sampler involves updating all parameters of the LSM and then updating all parameters of the adapted LSIRM given {\bf Z} from the LSM. {The details of MCMC sampling are given in Supplementary Material 1.} For all data analysis provided in the current paper, we use the following values for the priors: $\sigma_{\alpha} = \sigma_{\beta} = 2.5$,$\mu_{\gamma} = 0.0$, $\sigma_{\gamma} = 1.0$ and $a_{\sigma} = b_{\sigma} = 0.001$.
+For proposals, Gaussian proposal distributions are used, which are centered at the current values of the parameters of the latent positions.
 The variances of the proposal distributions are set to have reasonable acceptance rates (around 0.2 - 0.5).
+To evaluate the convergence of the MCMC algorithm, we use trace plots along with Gelman-Rubin diagnostics \citep{Gelman:1992}.